oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-transform-data.md

 26. Click on Attributes mapping and verify the expressions.
 Notice that all have been populated properly.
 You can also edit them manually if you want to make changes.
 Make sure all the columns are mapped.
-You can also use auto mapping functionality if you have create new attributes.
+You can also use auto-mapping functionality if you create new attributes or if some expressions are blank.

+    These mapping expressions are the key to populating the target columns from the right source and with the right expression.

 ![Screenshot of target mapping](images/image46_target_mapping.png)

 27. Now to the final step.
-Click of **Options**.
+Click on **Options**.

-    Make sure you have the **Drop and create target table** is **true**.
+    Make sure the property **Drop and create target table** is **true**.

     This makes sure that you always have the correct definition.

-    You can also choose to load data into existing table with or without truncating.
+    You can also choose to load data into an existing table with or without truncating.
 Data can also be loaded incrementally.
 These are advanced modes.
-For now we will simply drop and create the table in every execution.
+For now, we will simply drop and create the table in every execution.

 ![Screenshot of target options](images/image47_target_option.png)

 28. Collapse the property panel and go back to the main canvas.
-Save it and validate it by clicking on the validate icon (looks like small check mark).
+Save it and validate it by clicking on the validate icon (looks like a small check mark).

     It should show no errors.
 If you do get an error then go back to your data